Policies & Regulations

 Auditing Of Courses

-Students who are given permission to audit will be expected to participate in class activities.
-Auditing Fee - $15 fee per unit per semester including short-term and summer classes.
-Students enrolled in classes to receive credit for 10 or more semester units will not be charged a fee to audit three or fewer units per semester.
+- Students enrolled in classes to receive credit for 10 or more semester credit units shall not be charged a fee to audit three or fewer semester units per semester.

 Servicemen’s Opportunity College